colinclement/cbclement/blog/_posts/2016-05-16-welcome-to-jekyll.markdown

 ---
 layout: post
-category: blog
+categories: blog
-title:  "Welcome to Jekyll!"
+title:  "This is a blog post"
 date:   2016-05-16 21:09:14
 author: Not Colin!
-categories: jekyll update
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.